kkomelin/prisma-in-issue-reproduction/README.md

 yarn reproduce
 ```

-If you don't see any assertion erros after running the commands above, the bug has been fixed for your environment (database version).
+If you don't see any assertion errors after running the commands above, the bug has been fixed for your environment (database version).